 There is only one intake for the MAAT (Clinical) (February) however, applications for admission can be submitted anytime.
 Applications received after the deadlines will be considered for entry subject to places being available.

 The Master of Arts in Arts Therapy (Clinical) has been approved and accredited by the New Zealand Qualifications Authority (NZQA) under the provisions of the Education Act 1989.

 For all Arts Therapy Programme enquiries contact:

-Click here to download the Master of Arts in Arts Therapy Course Information
+Click here to download the Master of Arts in Arts Therapy (Clinical) Course Information